nus-cs2103-AY2223S1/tp/docs/team/nicolelim02.md

 ### Project: NutriGoals

 NutriGoals is a desktop app that tracks a user’s diet and calorie consumption.
-By offering users recommendations on exercise and healthier eating selections, NutriGoals also aids in the adoption of a healthy lifestyle.
+By offering users recommendations on exercise and healthier eating options, NutriGoals also aids in the adoption of a healthy lifestyle.

 Given below are my contributions to the project.